eurc17/Face-Liveness-Detection/README.md

 # Face Liveness Detection+

-Note: This is a forked version of the [code](https://github.com/sakethbachu/Face-Liveness-Detection).
+Note: This is a work developed based on the [code](https://github.com/sakethbachu/Face-Liveness-Detection).

 ---
 ## Description